 We’ve chronicled on these pages for months the stories of cops around the country getting caught using steroids. Â A.J.
 Perez, who writes for AO News, has written a powerful piece that looks at the big picture of steroid use among police.
+Don

 The badge and a steroid-filled syringe — it’s not the typical image most have for the abuse of performance-enhancing drugs.
 But as more within law enforcement get nabbed in steroid investigations nationwide, observers say that usage levels among police officers could rival the seediest patches of the pro sports landscape.
 “It’s a big problem, and from the number of cases, it’s something we shouldn’t ignore,” Drug Enforcement Administration spokesman Lawrence Payne told AOL News.
 “It’s not that we set out to target cops, but when we’re in the middle of an active investigation into steroids, there have been quite a few cases that have led back to police officers.”
 The pace of investigations into steroid use in the police ranks has picked up in recent months:

 - A former police officer in Canby, Ore., who allegedly took delivery of some steroids while on dutyÂ pleaded guiltyÂ in February to purchasing steroids.